Simulation Based Composite Likelihood: Experiments

 \subsubsection{Comparing likelihood surfaces}

-We proceed to undertake a comparison of profile likelihood surfaces for the baseline IBM SIS model using the following protocol: (i) choose one among $\beta_0$, $\beta_{\lambda}$, $\beta_{\gamma}$ and $q$; (ii) simulate using the baseline model, and ensure at least 10 infected in the epidemic realisation; (iii) create a bi-dimensional grid on the chosen parameter; (iv) per each element of the grid compute our SimBa-CL methods by fixing the other parameters to their real values.
+We proceed to undertake a comparison of profile likelihood surfaces for the baseline SIS IBM using the following protocol: (i) choose one among $\beta_0$, $\beta_{\lambda}$, $\beta_{\gamma}$ and $q$; (ii) simulate using the baseline model, and ensure at least 10 infected in the epidemic realization; (iii) create a bi-dimensional grid on the chosen parameter; (iv) per each element of the grid compute our SimBa-CL methods by fixing the other parameters to their real values.
+As for the previous section, we set $P=1024$ when computing all surfaces and for both SimBa-CL with feedback, SimBa-CL without feedback and coupled SimBa-CL without feedback.

 The outcomes of this experiment are illustrated in Figure \ref{fig:log_like_surfaces}.
 Interestingly, all the considered SimBa-CL exhibit a consistent shape, meaning that, in the SIS scenario, including the feedback or choosing a coarser partition has a limited impact on the overall likelihood.
 Furthermore, it becomes evident that all these methods effectively recover the data-generating parameter, except for $\beta_0$.
-Note that there is an obvious identifiability issue with $\beta_0$ as $\beta_0^2=0$ implies covariate $w_n^2$ to not be used.
-However, given that $w_n^2$ is random, we could have more initial infected associated to $w_n^2<0$, which gives an higher likelihood to models where $\beta_0^2<0$.
-A similar reasoning can be replicated for $w_n^2>0$, which explains the symmetry of the likelihood surface of $\beta_0$ on the vertical axis.
+Here there is an obvious identifiability issue with $\beta_0$ as $\beta_0^2=0$ implies covariate $w_n^2$ to not be used.
+However, given that $w_n^2$ is random, we could have more initial infection associated with $w_n^2<0$, which gives a higher likelihood to models where $\beta_0^2<0$.
+Similar reasoning can be replicated for $w_n^2>0$, which explains the symmetry of the likelihood surface of $\beta_0$ on the vertical axis.

-\subsection{Asymptotic properties of SimBa-CL}
+\subsection{Asymptotic Properties of SimBa-CL}

 We can now turn to the problem of computing the maximum composite likelihood estimator and the corresponding confidence sets.
-As proven in theorems \ref{thm:KL_bound}, for a sufficiently ``regular'' model and a sufficiently large $N$, including the simulation feedback and using a coarser partition bears marginal significance for SimBa-CL.
-We hence narrow our studies to the asymptotic properties of the fully factorised SimBa-CL without feedback.
-As a toy model, we consider again the IBM SIS described in Section \ref{sec:model_SIS}.
+Remark that for a sufficiently ``regular'' model and a sufficiently large $N$, including the simulation feedback and using a coarser partition bears marginal significance for SimBa-CL.
+We hence narrow our studies to the asymptotic properties of the fully factorized SimBa-CL without feedback.
+As a toy model, we consider again the SIS IBM described in Section \ref{sec:model_SIS}.

+Crucially, it is worth emphasizing once more that gradients and Hessians can be computed through automatic differentiation as we have implemented SimBa-CL using TensorFlow, see Section \ref{sec:limit_ext}.
+This computational capability grants us access to the estimates of the variability and sensitivity matrix, as from Section \ref{sec:var_sens_matrix}, thereby avoiding any manual derivation of derivatives.